Please confirm topic selection

 • timing

-• as soon as safety possible
+• as soon as safely possible

-• within 24 hours preferable.
+• within 24 hours preferable

-• within 48 hours considered acceptable standard of care.
+• within 48 hours considered acceptable standard of care

 • techniques

-• microdiskectomy (unilateral laminotomy, medial facetectomy, diskectomy)
+• microdiscectomy (unilateral laminotomy, medial facetectomy, and discectomy)

 • laminectomy (bilateral laminectomy and medial facetectomy)